Krriyash/LibraryManagement/README.md

+						/// Designed and Programmed by Ria and Team ///

 *Open folder*

 **READMe . md** *is not entirely complete.
 Its complete functionality will be updated once the documentation is done.*